 While earning her law degree, she served as an intern for Justice John S. Anderson of the 14th Court of Appeals, an extern for the Center for Children, Law, and Policy, and participated in the Law Center’s Civil Practice Clinic.
 Prior to becoming an attorney, Andrea’s professional experience includes serving as a Community Supervision Officer in Washington, D.C. and a Court Liaison Officer in Harris County.

 - J.D., cum laude, 2009, University of Houston Law Center

 - B.A., 2002, University of Maryland, Criminal Justice and Sociology

 - Texas, 2010

 - State Bar of Texas

 - American Bar Association (Forum on Affordable Housing and Community Development Law)

 Articles and News

-- Coats Rose Elevates Four Attorneys: Three to Director and One to Of Counsel
+- Coats Rose Elevates Four Attorneys: Two to Director and One to Of Counsel

 - Coats Rose Attorneys Worked with Provident Realty Advisors on The Star, Which Has Been Awarded the 2019 ULI Houston Development of Distinction Award, For-Profit Large Development